 - Sinead Bomba, at Henry Dreyfuss Associates circa 92, contact for “Computer Interface Design” in 92 Special Program

 - Lisa Dreger, Microsoft circa 1992, contact for “An Object-Oriented Evolution of Windows: Information at your Fingertips” in 92 Special Program – but we can contact Microsoft directly if needed…

-> - we will post more names here as we run out of ideas for finding them
+- for others we are still following leads, and we will post more names here as we run out of leads or ideas

-> Existing sites that have CHI videos
+Existing sites that have CHI videos

-> - Collection of Nicolas Roussel (INRIA Bordeaux).
-An extensive subset of the CHI videos are there.
+- Collection of Nicolas Roussel (INRIA Bordeaux).
+An extensive subset of the CHI videos is there.

-> - A subset also lives at the Delft University of Technology
+- A subset also lives at the Delft University of Technology

-> - if you know of other places let us know… (beside specific videos being on YouTube and Vimeo)
+- if you know of other places let us know… (besides specific videos being on YouTube and Vimeo)

-> From the start CHI had a Technical Video Program (i.e., video was one of the submission categories of the technical program).
+From the start, CHI had a Technical Video Program (i.e., the video was one of the submission categories of the technical program).

-> Things vary from year to year but here is the example of 1992:
+Things vary from year to year but here is the example of 1992: